[Updated: February 21, 2025]

 # Record of the number of misclassify for each training sample

-self.misclassify_record = []
+self.misclassify_record: list[int] = []

 # Build the label map to map the original labels to numerical

 # labels.
-For example, ['a', 'b'] -> {0: 'a', 1: 'b'}
+For example, ["a", "b"] -> {0: "a", 1: "b"}

 self._label_map = {1: class_labels[0], -1: class_labels[1]}